4198-Programmers/meanscout-api/README.md

 ### ***THIS SYSTEM IS STILL UNDER DEVELOPMENT***

 The current logging system is set of macros that are called when something happens.
-This writes whether it was successful, or if something wrong happened into the file `logs/meanscout.log`.
+This writes whether it was successful, or if something wrong happened into the file `logs/meanscout.log` or a different location configured in Config.toml.

 ## Contributing